collective/collective.contacts/collective/contacts/README.txt

     True

--*- extra stuff goes here -*-
 The Address Book content type
 =============================

-In this section we are tesing the Address Book content type by performing basic operations like adding, updadating and deleting Address Book content items.
+In this section we are testing the Address Book content type by performing basic operations like adding, updating and deleting Address Book content items.

 Adding a new Address Book content item